 10. Burgundy Braids

 Burgundy is a deep purplish shade of dark red that is very flattering on deep, cool skin tones.
 For that reason, it is an excellent choice when choosing colorful braids.
 It is also very on-trend right now!
 Try long knotless box braids to show off the beautiful hue in all its vibrant glory.
 Alternatively, if you prefer a more subtle effect, try blending your burgundy braiding hair with a more natural tone closer to your hair color.
 Another cool option is to create an ombre hair color effect by including burgundy braiding hair only at the ends or alternating sections.

 11. Knotless Braids with Curly Ends

 Curly ends are often seen in the bohemian box braids and goddess box braids styles.
 Leaving the ends curly gives your knotless box braids a unique and eye-catching finish.
-When it comes to styling the curls, you have the choice to leave them smooth and defined or fluff them for an even more exciting look.
+When it comes to styling the curls, you can leave them smooth and defined or fluff them for an even more exciting look.
 It’s a great way to change up your standard box braids look, and even better, you can curl the ends yourself at home using perming rods and boiling water.

 12. Ombre Knotless Braids

 Usually, the term ombre hair refers to how a colorist dyes your hair, positioning the highlights and lowlights to create a multidimensional shaded effect.
 When braiding your hair, your stylist can mimic the ombre look using different colored hair in separate sections.
 They will interweave darker and lighter braiding hair, giving you a gorgeous and unique result personalized to you.
-Ombre knotless braids are a great choice if you want to adapt the style to suit your face shape, too, as the lighter pieces can be positioned to flatter your best features.
+Ombre knotless braids are a great choice if you want to adapt the style to suit your face shape, as the lighter pieces can be positioned to flatter your best features.